 Laurel Chor is an award-winning journalist and National Geographic Young Explorer.
 She is currently an international producer for VICE News Tonight on HBO.

-She has covered the 2015 Nepal earthquake, deforestation in Sumatra, Indonesia, and climate change in the Solomon Islands.
-Her work has earned a 2016 Society of Publishers in Asia Excellence in Feature Photography award and a nomination for their 2015 Excellence in News Photography award.
+She has covered the Rohingya refugee crisis in Bangladesh, the 2015 Nepal earthquake disaster, and the 2014 Hong Kong Umbrella Movement protests.
+Her work earned an award from the Society of Publishers in Asia for Excellence in Feature Photography and a nomination for their 2015 Excellence in News Photography award.

-A National Geographic Explorer, she is also the founder of the HK Explorers Initiative, the Exploration Chair for the HK Chapter of the Explorers Club, and the ambassador for the Jane Goodall Institute HK.
+She is also the founder of the HK Explorers Initiative, a founding member of the HK Chapter of the Explorers Club, and the ambassador for the Jane Goodall Institute HK.

-Her environmental work has earned her the 2016 HK Adventist Hospital Foundation Women of Hope Eco Warrior award and spots on both the Loop’s Top 30 Under 30 and Tatler’s Top 100 Under 40 lists.
+Her environmental work has earned her the 2016 HK Adventist Hospital Foundation Women of Hope Eco Warrior award and spots on both the Loop HK’s Top 30 Under 30 and Tatler HK’s Top 50 Under 40 lists.

-She graduated magna cum laude from Georgetown University with a BS in international health and development, and is a member of the national Hong Kong 15s rugby training squad.
+She graduated magna cum laude from Georgetown University with a BS in international health and development.
+An avid rugby player, she was a member of the first Hong Kong team to go to the Rugby World Cup.